GRCDEV/ArduSim/help/development.md

 * `List<Waypoint> loadMission(File)`.
 This function is used by ArduSim when running in a real UAV that needs to follow a mission.
 It loads the first mission found in the same folder as the application.
 It is probably useless for developers, but it is available anyway.
 * `List<Waypoint>[] loadXMLMissionsFile(File)`.
 It loads one or more missions from a single Google Earth *.kml* file.
 This method may be used in the configuration dialog of the protocol.
 * `List<Waypoint> loadMissionFile(String`.
 It loads a single mission from a file in standard QGroundControl format.
 This method may be used in the configuration dialog of the protocol.
 * `void setLoadedMissionsFromFile(List<Waypoint>[])`.
 Whenever the previous functions are used, this one must follows to make the missions available for ArduSim.
+Remember that the provided array must have the same length as the number of multicopters running on the same machine, leaving the appropriate holes (null) in the array if not all the UAVs need a mission.
 * `List<Waypoint>[] getLoadedMissions()`.
 This function provides the missions already loaded from file.
-* `List<Waypoint> getUAVMission()`.This method provides the mission currently stored in the UAV.
+* `List<Waypoint> getUAVMission(int)`.This method provides the mission currently stored in the UAV.
 It must be previously sent to the flight controller with the function `api.Copter.cleanAndSendMissionToUAV(int, List<Waypoint>)`.
 * `List<WaypointSimplified> getUAVMissionSimplified(int)`.
 As in the previous case, this method must be invoked once the mission is sent to the drone.
 It provides the mission that is show on screen when performing a simulation.
 This mission is simplified, as it lacks of waypoints that don't add new line segments to the shown path.

 ArduSim can detect possible collisions among UAVs when performing a simulation.
-Don't use this methods when running in a real multicopter.
+Never use this methods when running in a real multicopter.

 * `boolean isCollisionCheckEnabled()`.
 This function returns true if the collision check feature is enabled.
 * `double getCollisionHorizontalDistance()`.
 It provides the maximum distance to assert that a collision has happened.